apache/openwhisk/docs/metrics.md

 Metrics below are for invoker state as recorded within load balancer monitoring.

-* `openwhisk.gauge.loadbalancer_totalHealthyInvoker<invokerType>_count`(gauge) - Records the count of managed invokers considered healthy based on health pings. **invokerType** defines whether it is a managed or a blackbox invoker.
+* `openwhisk.gauge.loadbalancer_totalHealthyInvoker<invokerType>_counter`(gauge) - Records the count of managed invokers considered healthy based on health pings. **invokerType** defines whether it is a managed or a blackbox invoker.
-* `openwhisk.gauge.loadbalancer_totalUnresponsiveInvoker<invokerType>_count` (gauge) - Records the count of managed invokers considered unresponsive when health pings arriving fine but the invokers do not respond with active-acks in given time. **invokerType** defines whether it is a managed or a blackbox invoker.
+* `openwhisk.gauge.loadbalancer_totalUnresponsiveInvoker<invokerType>_counter` (gauge) - Records the count of managed invokers considered unresponsive when health pings arriving fine but the invokers do not respond with active-acks in given time. **invokerType** defines whether it is a managed or a blackbox invoker.
-* `openwhisk.gauge.loadbalancer_totalOfflineInvoker<invokerType>_count` (gauge) - Records the count of managed invokers considered offline when no health pings arrive from the invokers. **invokerType** defines whether it is a managed or a blackbox invoker.
+* `openwhisk.gauge.loadbalancer_totalOfflineInvoker<invokerType>_counter` (gauge) - Records the count of managed invokers considered offline when no health pings arrive from the invokers. **invokerType** defines whether it is a managed or a blackbox invoker.
-* `openwhisk.gauge.loadbalancer_totalUnhealthyInvoker<invokerType>_count` (gauge) - Records the count of managed invokers considered unhealthy when health pings arrive fine but the invokers report system errors. **invokerType** defines whether it is a managed or a blackbox invoker.
+* `openwhisk.gauge.loadbalancer_totalUnhealthyInvoker<invokerType>_counter` (gauge) - Records the count of managed invokers considered unhealthy when health pings arrive fine but the invokers report system errors. **invokerType** defines whether it is a managed or a blackbox invoker.

 #### Invoker metrics